fattypatty22/openedx-cloud-deployment/architecture/README.md

 ## High Level Flow
 Users access the platform through a secure HTTPS endpoint.
-Traffic is routed via an ingress controller into the Kubernetes cluster, where OpenEdX services are deployed as containerized workloads.
+Traffic is routed via an ingress controller into the Kubernetes cluster, where OpenenX services are deployed as containerized workloads.

 ## Core Components
 - Kubernetes Cluster (EKS  AKS)